 meghan has a phd from the university of michigan, ann arbor. she has received numerous grants and fellowships to support her work on the textual and visual iterations of transnational central european avant-gardes between the two world wars, including a fulbright award to conduct research in berlin, germany in 2014-2015.

-meghan seeks to bring her work to publics beyond the academy by publishing essays and reviews for such platforms as literary hub, the los angeles review of books, michigan quarterly review, music & literature and post at moma. her essay "'what i could lose': the fate of lucia moholy" was nominated for a 2017 pushcart prize. additionally, she translates from the czech and slovak, for such publications as words without borders and molossus.
+meghan seeks to bring her work to publics beyond the academy by publishing essays and reviews in such platforms as literary hub, the los angeles review of books, michigan quarterly review, music & literature and post at moma. her essay "'what i could lose': the fate of lucia moholy" was nominated for a 2017 pushcart prize. additionally, she translates from the czech and slovak, for such publications as words without borders and molossus.

 meghan is also the founder and editor of the not-for-profit arts & literary imprint, harlequin creature. with hc, she conducts a series of creative workshops with children, at such institutions as the guggenheim museum, dia:beacon, and 826.